 - To improve transition within the system and address the needs of the marginalized young people in Mandera County.

 - To equip the youth with relevant skills, knowledge and attitudes in the County.

 - To provide quality, affordable and accessible formal and non-formal training.

 - To mobilize, sensitize and provide direction for the County to participate in sports recreation, good health, competition and career development.

-- Formulate policies on ECDE, TVET, Sports, Culture and Tourism specific to Mandera County.
+- Formulate policies on ECDE and TVET specific to Mandera County.

 - Increase ECDE enrollment by 30 percent by investing in infrastructure, learning, teaching and play materials.

 - Increase access to TVET by 30 percent through investment in infrastructure, teaching and learning materials.